-The Internet For All Now Act is co-authored by Assemblymembers Eduardo Garcia, Cecilia Aguiar-Curry, Chris Holden, Kevin McCarty, Rob Bonta, Brian Dahle, James Gallagher, Evan Low, Miguel Santiago, Mark Stone, and Jim Wood; principal co-authors are: David Chiu, Susan Eggman, Marc Levine, Kevin Mullin, Anna Caballero, Mike Gipson, Reginald Jones-Sawyer, Jose Medina, Eloise Gómez Reyes, and Blanca Rubio—an impressive, bipartisan list of Legislators.
+The Internet For All Now Act was introduced by Assemblymembers Eduardo Garcia, Cecilia Aguiar-Curry, Chris Holden, Kevin McCarty, Rob Bonta, Brian Dahle, James Gallagher, Evan Low, Miguel Santiago, Mark Stone, and Jim Wood; principal co-authors are: David Chiu, Susan Eggman, Kevin Mullin; and co-authors are: Anna Caballero, Mike Gipson, Reginald Jones-Sawyer, Tom Lackey, Marc Levine, Jose Medina, Eloise Gómez Reyes, and Blanca Rubio—an impressive, bipartisan list of Legislators.
 Assembly and Senate policy committee Chairmen Miguel Santiago and Ben Hueso recognize the need for action and are encouraging negotiations among stakeholders to reach consensus.
 These Legislators are true trailblazers to ensure California remains economically competitive and a national leader in closing the Digital Divide.

 Assemblymember Eduardo Garcia